sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 it what we want to name our parameters.

 Now that we have our new `sql` resource type, we can move on to the database component that will produce it.
-This component will lives in our `lamp` module and defines a configuration for a `MySQL` server, so we'll name it `lamp::myslq`.
+This component lives in our `lamp` module and defines a configuration for a `MySQL` server, so we'll name it `lamp::mysql`.

     vim lamp/manifests/mysql.pp

 It will look like this: